Updated

 A violation of this section is a misdemeanor offense.

-- depend on why the person’s license was previously suspended.
+Note that the exact punishment that you receive will depend on why your license was previously suspended.

 Further, punishments will be determined by the following statutes: